jimjamesjimathy/jimjamesjimathy/README.md

 - 👋 Hi, I’m @jimjamesjimathy
 - 👀 I’m interested in ...
 Learning everything I can about this amazing thing that is Coding.
 - 🌱 I’m currently learning ...
-JavaScript
+To be a Full-stack Developer
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ... jamesalanmikal@gmail.com